Official Guide to ABA-Approved Law Schools

 Standards 501-503 address admission requirements.
 However, the Section Council does not review law school admission decisions.
 Students should work directly with the law school to resolve admissions matters.

 Standard 507 addresses the requirements for admitting foreign law school applicants to U.S. law Schools.
 Foreign applicants should also refer to Chart 4: Eligibility to Take the Bar Examination in the Comprehensive Guide to Bar Admission Requirements and contact the state board of examiners in the state(s) in which they wish to sit for the bar exam.
 A directory of state bar admission agencies can be found in the Comprehensive Guide.

-The numbers and percentages of students who leave a law school before graduation can be found in the JD Attrition category on each school chart in the Official Guide to ABA-Approved Law Schools.
+The numbers and percentages of students who leave a law school before graduation can be found in the JD Attrition category on each law school Standard 509 Information chart in the Official Guide to ABA-Approved Law Schools.

 CHARACTER AND FITNESS DETERMINATION

 Standard 504 sets out a law school's responsibility to assess an applicant's character and fitness qualifications and to advise applicants that such qualifications exist for admittance to the school and for admission to the bar.
 Students should refer to Chart 2 of the Comprehensive Guide to Bar Admission Requirements for the character and fitness determinations in the state(s) in which they plan to sit for the bar examination.